benjamroz/MASHM/doc/manual/UserManual.rst

 Fortran bindings for this library are provided, although the Fortran API differs from the C API slightly to handle multi-dimensional pointers.

-Examples are provided in the test/ directory.

-# Design decisions

 The design of the API was chosen to balance simplifying the setup of shared memory communication schemes with the flexibility to allow for the overlap of computation and communication.
 The API calls handle many of the gory details of the setup and implementation of shared memory communication schemes, however the user needs to be aware of the order of API calls.
 In particular, since the intranodal communication can be separated from the internodal communication, once set up, a full communication exchange has the following form.

 1. MashmInterNodeCommBegin(myMashm);